Heads up! 📦 No shipments will be going out until Thursday, the 26th.

 Step 1

 Gather the equipment that you will need to fit your crown.
 A piece of kitchen towel to place the crown and implements on, something small such as the smooth end of a clean plastic spoon, to use to apply the cement.
-Most of the time, you can use the Crown Cement tube itself but if that is not possible, have something handy just in case.
+Most of the time, you can use the crown cement tube itself but if that is not possible, have something handy just in case.
 Grab a paper clip (handy to remove any bits from the inside of the crown), or a toothpick.
 You will also need floss to remove any excess cement after the application.
 Lastly, you will need a mirror—ideally the magnifying Type—and a Q-tip.

 Step 2